top of page

 In the morning, the power and water were knocked out, but by the grace of God we were able to reach the staff of CSC and some of our close friends via cell phone.
 The street right outside our home was full a debris and littered with folks doing what we were doing: walking around, trying our best to survey the damage and begin the herculean task of clean-up.

 Then the news started to pour in.
 As we were receiving texts from friends and contacts north of Cebu City (Mandaue, Consolacion, and Liloan), the situation was dire.
 One of our contacts who works for ShelterBox sent a picture taken from the roof of his home.
 He and his neighbors were all forced to seek refuge on their roofs after their homes were consumed by floodwaters!
 He was sending out an SOS along with so many others.
 Everyone was without power, and as the pictures poured in via text message, it became apparent that the flooding was widespread and the damage was unimaginable (below are just a handful of the pictures sent to us).
-It's almost a strange thing to think or say, but while this was a "weaker" typhoon, the aftermath seems exponentially worse than when Typhoon Odette hit Cebu.
+It's almost a strange thing to think or say, but while this was a "weaker" typhoon, the immediate aftermath feels worse than when Typhoon Odette hit Cebu.

 Once it became safe to do so, we ventured over to Hope House to find the smiling faces of the kids sitting on the balcony, ready to greet us.
 By the grace of God, all of the children and staff of CSC are safe.
 With the storm past us, we now look to those who are in most need of assistance, such as those in Talisay near Happy Homes, as well as the family of our staff members who were affected by flooding.
 By the grace of God, power and water was restored to Hope House this morning (November 5th).
 It has now become a sanctuary where staff and even nearby community members can charge their phones and get some much needed tap water for toilets and washing.